twhitehead/notes-kobohacking/README.md

 defined(@...) doesn't check to see if the list is empty (see Perl warnings documentation for details).

-The kernel can then be built with the following command.
+The kernel can then be built with the following command

 make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- uImage